bsamek/evergreen-wiki/Commit-Queue.md

 * `--item ITEM, -i ITEM`

 delete the ITEM specified.
-Item is the PR number in PR mode and patch ID in CLI mode
+Item can be either the patch ID or PR number (if applicable)

 # Backport
 Trivial backports can be automated with the commit queue.
 Create a backport patch to test the changes on the target branch, choosing the tasks necessary to validate the changes on the target branch.
 When the backport patch passes the changes are automatically added to the target branch's commit queue.